 Name of Policy Rent Management

-Responsible Officer Housing Services Manager
+Responsible Officer Head of Housing Services

-Date approved by Board 27 October 2021
+Date approved by Board 16 October 2024

-Date of next Review October 2024
+Date of next Review October 2027

 Section Housing Services

 Reference HS04

 We can produce information, on request, in large print, Braille, tape and on disc.
 It is also available in other languages.
 If you need information in any of these formats, please contact us on 01389 761486